quanteda/quanteda/cran-comments.md

 # Submission notes

-Minor updates to v3.1 consisting of bug fixes and minor feature additions.
+Minor updates to v3.2 consisting of bug fixes and minor feature additions.

+Fixes a problem on CRAN due to forthcoming changes in `match.arg()` output.

 ## Test environments